GlobedGD/globed2/README.md

 camila314 - thank you for [UIBuilder](https://github.com/camila314/uibuilder)

-Thank you Robert Nicholas Christian Topala for releasing this awesome game :)
+Thank you RobTop for releasing this awesome game :)